mozilla/ActiveData/README.md

 # ActiveData
-Provide high speed filtering and aggregation over data

-see [ActiveData Wiki Page](https://wiki.mozilla.org/Auto-tools/Projects/ActiveData) for project details
+Provide high speed filtering and aggregation over data see [ActiveData Wiki Page](https://wiki.mozilla.org/Auto-tools/Projects/ActiveData) for project details

 ## Requirements

-It is assumed you have cPython installed.
+It is assumed you have Python2.7 installed.

 ## Installation